-Fall 2021 Delivery|

 To progress into Semester 3, students must start a full-time (paid) work placement in a funeral home after they have successfully completed exams in Semester 2.
 During Semesters 3 and 4, students complete their full-time learning by distance, and many of the assignments are based on the practical experience they are gaining in the funeral home.
 While Humber does assist students to find their placements by working with industry partners to identify openings, students are responsible for finding their own work placement with a licensed Ontario funeral establishment.

 Humber is a leading-edge facility in every respect.
-Teachers are licensed funeral directors with specializations in different capacities.
-They periodically work in the field and regularly attend professional association meetings ensuring material is current, relevant and covers all angles.
+Faculty are licensed funeral directors with specializations in different capacities.
+They periodically work in the field and regularly attend professional association meetings ensuring material is current, relevant and addressing all scenarios.

-Well-equipped labs feature cutting-edge equipment, will aid in you gaining practical experience.
+Well-equipped labs feature leading edge equipment, will aid in you gaining practical experience.

 You care deeply for others and always have.
 You genuinely want to help and your sensitive nature, ability to communicate, relate and bond with people makes you the perfect person to help.
 These unique qualities could also make you a successful funeral director.

 Take your passion for caring for people into a career in funeral services.
-If you are a compassionate and tolerant person with a strong desire to help people of all sociocultural backgrounds, you will have a fulfilling career in this field.
+If you are a compassionate and creative person with a strong desire to help people of all sociocultural backgrounds, you may have a fulfilling career in this field.
 Graduates can work as a junior licensed funeral director, funeral pre-planner, transfer service sales representative and in other roles.
 Graduates are also prepared for ownership and management opportunities.

 Bereavement Authority of Ontario (BAO)

 Humber is recognized as one of two programs (the only English program) in Ontario approved by the Bereavement Authority of Ontario (BAO).
 After completing the program and placement, graduates must complete an entry-to-practice exam in order to be licensed.
 Once licensed, graduates are eligible to work in any of Ontario’s funeral homes and can apply to transfer their Ontario license to other provinces.
 Examinations are administered by the Bereavement Authority of Ontario (BAO).

 Additional requirements may apply.